Clark County TeenTalk

 The world's largest sports organization for children and adults with intellectual disabilities.
 Sports include basketball, bowling, cycling, figure skating, flag football, golf, soccer, softball, swimming, tennis and more.
 Newcomers are welcome.

-Vancouver-Clark Parks and Recreation: Inclusion Services
+Vancouver-Clark Parks and Recreation: Access to Recreation (ATR) Programs

 Offers programs specifically for those with mental or physical disabilities, including social nights and dances, fitness and water exercise classes, cooking and crafts and day trips around town.
 Things to know: (1) families may use their respite money to pay for classes, (2) prior notice is needed if a participant displays challenging behaviors/ has a behavior plan, (3) participants must register for activities within their age category, and (4) families must complete a Participant Information Form through ePACT.